When I was planning one of our trips to Europe, I found myself googling terms:

 - Hotel prices were cheaper

-- Tourist destinations were less crowded.
+- Tourist destinations and attractions were less crowded.
 We had a lot of places almost to ourselves!

 - The rainy/cold streets fit in well with the architecture and we were “inspired” by our surroundings